freddorn/coolpets/README.md

     - A hamburger icon appears on the right side of the navbar, that contains all navigation items and the search icon

 **Footer**
+  - Product categories are listed on the left side
+  - Popular links are listed on the right side
+  - The copyright date is set with javascript to the current year

 **Home Page**